codecooker0105/go-echo/README.md

-# Go REST api Boilerplate Project using Echo Framework
+# Golang Boilerplate Project using Echo Framework
 The fastest way to build a restful api with [Echo](https://github.com/labstack/echo/) with a structured project that using **PostgreSQL** db and **JWT** base authentication middleware.

 This project ships following features as default